sigma-dao/protocol-whitepaper/README.md

 # Protocol Whitepaper

-This repository contains the Sigma DAO protocol whitepaper, which describes a novel consensus-based mechanism for establishing an automonous decentralized asset-management DAO.
+This repository contains the Sigma DAO protocol whitepaper, which describes a novel consensus-based mechanism for automonous and decentralized asset management.